 - Relationship mapping: compare birth dates to better understand interpersonal dynamics.

-- Nine-year cycle visualizations to anticipate phases of challenge and opportunity.
+- Nine-year cycle visualization to anticipate phases of challenge and opportunity.

 - One-time unlock model: free summary plus a single $34.95 purchase for lifetime access to advanced features and the 25th Anniversary Edition text.